 On-campus living offers many benefits for their residents.
 You’ll be just a short walk from classes, labs and libraries.
 You’ll have easy access to University Center events, the Campus Recreation Center and a variety of dining options.
 You’ll also be among the first to know about social events, sporting competitions, campus concerts and more.

 Plus, you can’t beat the value and convenience of campus housing.
 Your telephone, cable TV and high-speed Internet access are included and you’ll save time, money and headaches not having to commute to campus.

 For details on housing options available to you or to claim your space now visit the UNC Housing website.
 For specific questions you can e-mail Housing & Residential Education at or call 1-970-351-2721.
 They will be more than happy to assist you in your search for housing.

 error_outline You will be required to pay additionally for the housing during the days you arrive before the residence halls officially open.
-If you arrive one week before classes begin it will be less than $100 US dollars.
+The Housing & Residential Education team can help arrange early arrival housing for those who need it.